 By 1999, the remaining two switches were labelled on track maps as being at Leland, and were thereafter known as Leland Crossover.
 See Leland Tower for more information on the crossovers at this location.

 An interlocking was added back in the same general location as Lawrence Interlocking, just north of Lawrence station, in 2015.
 These switches were needed to control the movement of trains between tracks for various phases of the Wilson Station Reconstruction Project, which were removed one track at a time through the station for reconstruction resulting in the services through the area being consolidated from four tracks to three.
 However, this interlocking plant was named after Leland Avenue, which is closer to the actual location of the switches and tower than Lawrence Avenue is.
+These switches and associated signals and tower were temporary, and were removed in late 2017 when no longer needed for the project.
 (See Leland Tower for more information.)